ryanennns/letsbefriendzz/README.md

 In this program I implemented various RGB / HSV conversion algorithms, and tested using OpenCV.

-## <a href="https://github.com/letsbefriendzz/LCBO-API-Ripper">LCBO API Ripper</a> in Python
+## <a href="https://github.com/letsbefriendzz/LCBO-Rank-App">LCBO API</a> in Python

-After the LCBO killed my previous webscraper by updating their website to being entirely JavaScript and AJAX based, I sleuthed my way into accessing their API to snag all their product data.
+A work in progress API that serves LCBO data.

 ## <a href="https://www.github.com/letsbefriendzz/Python2D/">2D Image & GIF Rendering</a> using Python & OpenCV